Why You Need a Criminal Defense Attorney When Facing Fraud Charges in NY

 A fraud conviction will not only give you a criminal record, it could land you in jail and permanently change personal, family and social relationships.
-It will be in your best interest to hire a qualified criminal defense attorney as soon as possible to fight fraud charges and work to minimize the impact on your life, should you be convicted.
+It will be in your best interest to hire a qualified defense attorney as soon as possible to fight fraud charges or white-collar cases and work to minimize the impact on your life, should you be convicted.

 Could You Go to Jail for a Misdemeanor Fraud Conviction?

 Yes.
 Conviction of a misdemeanor fraud conviction could include fines, penalties, and/or jail terms of less than one year.
 Be aware that multiple misdemeanor convictions could extend jail time and increase fines and penalties.

 Penalties for Felony Fraud Conviction in New York State

 In NY State, sentences for a fraud charge range from a warning, to community service, or as much as 15 days incarceration in county jail.

 Sentencing for a fraud conviction will likely be impacted by predicate (previous) charges and convictions.
 The possibility of additional charges and the potential impact on your life makes hiring a dedicated and experienced criminal defense lawyer incredibly important.

 Our award-winning law firm is comprised of experienced, passionate lawyers ready to fight for you.
 We work very hard to negotiate for charges to be dismissed or reduced to a lesser charge.
 In the case of a fraud conviction, we work diligently and in good faith with the courts and law enforcement officials to reduce fines and penalties.

 Our goal is to help you put this situation behind you and get back to your life as quickly as possible.